iamtimsmith/iamtimsmith-com/content/posts/how-to-use-react-context.md

 ---
 title: How to use React Context
-date: '2021-12-13T06:00:00.000Z'
+date: "2021-12-13T06:00:00.000Z"
-seoDescription: >-
+excerpt: >-
     In this post, I'll show you how to set up and use React Context in your next project
 published: true
 ---